Bio

 Rajeev Darolia, PhD is the Wendell H. Ford Professor of Public Policy and Professor of Public Policy and Economics at the University of Kentucky.

 He previously served as Chief Economist and a Senior Advisor at the US Department of Education.
-Darolia is also a Visiting Scholar at the Federal Reserve Bank of Philadelphia and a Research Fellow at the IZA Institute of Labor Economics.
+Darolia is also a Visiting Scholar at the Federal Reserve Bank of Philadelphia, a Research Fellow at the IZA Institute of Labor Economics, and a Senior Fellow at the PEER Center.
 He routinely advises federal, state, and local policymakers, as well as private and nonprofit organizations on regulatory, policy, and financial topics.

 Professor Darolia teaches classes in causal research methods and program evaluation.
 His research interests include questions about how public policy affects postsecondary educational decisions and outcomes and more broadly, economic mobility and financial security.
 He serves as a Co-Editor for the Journal of Policy Analysis and Management